mikepthomas/mikepthomas.github.io/static/media/printer-hypercube.75ec04c0ebd3235b9683.md

 # Upgrading my Anet A8 to a Hypercube

 Febuary 15, 2022 by [Mike Thomas](https://github.com/mikepthomas),
-Updated March 7, 2022
+Updated March 30, 2022

-The steps I have taken to migrate from the Anet A8's acrylic frame to a CoreXY Hypercube style printer.
+I had originally intended to migrate from the Anet A8's acrylic frame to a CoreXY Hypercube style printer.
+I thought that it may be a bad idea to modify my only printer in case I need to print other parts so have decided to [build a new printer instead](printer-voron-1.8.md).

 ![Printed parts for Hypercube](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-hypercube/hypercube-hero.jpg)